durka/manip/README.md

         | processor.h | worker thread that looks for Aruco tags in image frames
         | graphics.h | worker thread that shows the live video on the screen
         | writer.h | worker thread that writes frames to disk
+        | fitter.h | worker thread that runs the helix solver
         | packet.h | defines structs that are passed between threads
         | flexvideo.h | drop-in wrapper for OpenCV VideoCapture, but can read from sequentially numbered image files as well as cameras
         | concurrent_queue.h | a thread-safe queue I found on the internet